Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 My previous book publishing business, Adams Media, is a product company.
 Thinking about the contents of each book, how to position it, how to package it, and who to market it to was all fun work.
 But seeing the finished product and seeing consumers using it was a great feeling.

-Service Business Start-Ups: The Best Business for Most People
+Service Business Ideas: The Best Business to Start for Most People

 Especially if you are not sure of what type of business you want to start, I would recommend starting a service business.
 Service businesses tend to be local, and competition from national firms tends to be less severe than for product or Internet firms.
 For example, national firms usually don’t have a significant cost advantage.
 And the personal touch of a local owner can be a significant advantage in a local service business.